 Just as a salmon swims and jumps upstream, going against the current to return to the spawning grounds of its birth, so perhaps we too need to swim against the current to return again to the sources of our spiritual history.
-And just as a new generation of salmon are born each year in these spawning grounds, so perhaps we might find a spiritual rebirth in such a quest.
+And just as a new generation of salmon are born each year in these spawning grounds, so perhaps we too might find some form of rebirth in such a quest.

 The naked human body evokes powerful and often contradictory feelings and ideas: it can thrill or revolt us; it can signal innocence or sexual availability, honesty or madness, oneness with nature or separation from society.
 Advertisers and the media are aware of the complex and ambivalent associations that most of us have towards the subject, and use images of bare skin or simply the word ‘naked’ to compete for our attention, while mystics have used nudity to get closer to God, and political protesters have discovered that simply baring all represents one of the most effective ways to gain publicity for their cause.

 From the naked sages of India and St.Francis of Assisi to modern-day witches and Christian nudists, from Lady Godiva to Lady Gaga, via ‘The Full Monty’ and ‘The Calendar Girls’, A Brief History of Nakedness surveys the touching, sometimes tragic and often bizarre story of our relationship to our naked bodies.

 The passage led to a central chamber.
 Each stone was inscribed with zigzag lines like bolts of lightning, lozenges, shapes that looked like dragons’ teeth, others like shields and axe-heads – and always the swirling fluid movements of a people who were guided by some mysterious force to decorate their temple in this way.
 One stone had been carved with what appeared to be two handles, as if it was a great door that led to the Otherworld and could be swung open.
 Or perhaps it was a place of birthing where women could stand, holding the handles tight to strain in the darkness, amongst the bones, to give birth to the children of the tribe.